tdq132/tdq132.github.io/_posts/2023-04-15-javascript-electricity-tariff.md

 ## The code

-Now you can pop into Grafana and andd a new Panel to your dashboard.
+Now you can pop into Grafana and add a new Panel to your dashboard.
 Set the panel type to `Text`, change the Mode to `HTML`, and use the below code.
 Update as you see fit.

 In this example, I'm doing a basic check on what day of the week it is, and then depending on the current hour, displaying a green/yellow/red traffic light and corresponding tariff.